Radis7Noir/pokemon-bw-ap-tracker/README.md

 * Evolution Logic Display

 ## Locations Without Logic
-These locations will show in logic as soon as you can physically access them.
+The following locations will show in logic as soon as you can physically access them.

 ```
     - "Castelia City - Item from scientist in building in northern street"